beitang/Learning_Notes/ThePragmaticProgrammer.md

 -- If you explained this problem in detail to a coworker, what would you say?
 -- If the suspect code passes its unit tests, are the tests complete enough?
 What happens if you run the unit test with this data?
 -- Do the conditions that caused this bug exist anywhere else in the system?

+# The Basic Tools
+## Text Manipulation
+- awk, sed, Python, tcl, Perl
+- These languages are important enabling technologies.
+Using them, you can quickly hack up utilities and prototype ideas - jobs that might take five or ten times as long using conventional languages.
+And that multiplying factor is crucially important to the kind of experimenting that we do.
+- Tip 28: Learn a Text Manipulation Language
+- Wide-ranging applicability of text manipulation languages -- Database schema maintenance
+-- Java property access
+-- Test data generation
+-- Book writing
+-- C to Object Pascal interface
+-- Generating Web documentation

+---

+# Chapter 3: The Basic Tools
+## Code Generators
+- Tip 29: Write Code That Writes Code
+- Passive code generators are run once to produce a result -- Passive code generators save typing.
+They are basically parameterized templates, generating a given output from a set of inputs.
+Once the result is produced, it becomes a full-fledged source file in the project; it will be edited, compiled, and placed under source control just like any other file.
+Its origins will be forgotten.
+-- Uses
+--- Creating new source files.
+A passive code generator can produce templates, source code control directives, copyright notices, and standard comment blocks for each new file in a project.
+We have our editors set up to do this whenever we create a new file.
+--- Performing one-off conversions among programming languages.
+--- Producing lookup tables and other resources that are expensive to compute at runtime.
+- Active code generators are used each time their results are required -- While passive code generators are simply a convenience, their active cousins are a necessity if you want to follow the DRY principle.
+With an active code generator, you can take a single representation of some piece of knowledge and convert it into all the forms your application needs.
+This is not duplication, because the derived froms are disposable, and are generated as needed by the code generator.
+-- Whenever you find yourself trying to get two disparate environments to work together, you should consider using active code generators.
+-- An alternative is to use an active code generator - take the schema and use it to generate the source code for the structures.
+Now, whenever the schema changes, the code used to access it also changes, automatically.
+Of course, this schema works only if you make the code generation part of the build process itself.
+-- Another example of melding environments using code generators happens when different programming languages are used in the same application.
+In order to communicate, each code base will need some information in common - data structures, message formats, and field names, for example.
+Rather than duplicate this information, use a code generator.
+- Code Generators Needn't Be Complex
+-- Normally the most complex part is the parser, which analyzes the input file.
+Keep the input format simple, and the code generator becomes simple.
+- Code Generators Needn't Generate Code